WebOnWebOff/open-agent-system/OpenAgentDefinition.md

 3. Update routing table if triggers change

 ### Removing an Agent
-1. Delete the agent file and command files
+1. Delete the agent file and all command files
 2. Remove from "Available Agents" and routing table
 ```